 Delaney had abandoned her faith and the other characters seemed spiritually empty.
 That surprises me in a book from a Christian author.
 As the story goes along, it’s revealed that there were a lot of secrets and people weren’t necessarily who they represented themselves to be.

 The ending was a bit of a stretch.
 When characters do something that isn’t logical, only to put themselves at risk, it doesn’t make a lot of sense.
 I guessed who the villain was but didn’t believe the scenario of the hitman being manipulated because of his low intelligence.

 What was done well?
 Kelly Irvin is a good writer and captured the atmosphere and vibe of San Antonio and the Arts District.
 I wish the characters had been more likable and relatable.
 Other than Hunter, faith was not a big part of the story and I wish it had been.

 If you like Kelly Irvin’s writing or like reading mysteries, you may enjoy this book.
 For me there was something a bit off about it and at times rather dark.

-I would like to thank Thomas Nelson Publishers and NetGalley for the opportunity to read Over the Line by Kelly Irvin in exchange for an honest review.
+I would like to thank Thomas Nelson Publishers and NetGalley for the opportunity to read a complimentary copy of Trust Me by Kelly Irvin.
 I was under no obligation to give a favorable review.